Shopping for a new Cadillac CTS? MSRP: $39,495 - $69,070

 The 2014 Cadillac CTS will come in three different trim levels, named just as those on the ATS are named: Luxury, Performance, and Premium.
 All versions will come with power features, cruise control, climate control, and Bluetooth with audio streaming.

 Cadillac's CUE system will be available.
-It's a defining piece of technology for the brand, and one that's not completely baked--a sentiment we have regarding other infotainment systems.
-In particular, CUE's haptic feedback isn't always predictable, and its natural-language recognition isn't foolproof.
+It's a defining piece of technology for the brand, and one that's far from foolproof--a sentiment we have regarding other infotainment systems.
+In particular, CUE's haptic feedback isn't always predictable, and its natural-language recognition fails us often enough to resort to smartphone-based Google Maps.
 But it's a dramatic-looking setup with some fascinating features worth learning: there's a big 8.0-inch screen that displays navigation, audio, climate, and phone functions, linked to a second screen between the gauges, controlled by voice or by steering-wheel controls.
 Navigation integrates with CUE, but it's an option on base versions of the CTS.

 Other nifty touches include parking assist, which steers the car into parallel spots while the driver keeps a foot on the pedals; ambient LED lighting; Bose audio; and a cupholder with a power-operated cover.
-Forget what the GPS says--that's the signal you've arrived.
+Forget what the GPS says--that's the signal that the 2014 CTS sedan has finally arrived.

 - Looks American, looks runway